What is a UNESCO World Heritage Site?

 Stonehenge, Avebury and Associated Sites World Heritage Site

 In 1986, Stonehenge was designated by UNESCO, together with Avebury and Associated Sites such as Silbury and West Kennet Long Barrow known as the “Stonehenge, Avebury and Associated Sites World Heritage Site”.
-The description of the World Heritage Site (WHS) includes a Statement of Outstanding Universal Value which explains why the WHS is considered to be of such importance to mankind.
+The description of the World Heritage Site (WHS) includes a Statement of Outstanding Universal Value (OUV) which explains why the WHS is considered to be of such importance to mankind.

 The UK Government is signatory to the 1972 World Heritage Convention.
 Article 4 of the Convention states that: